Global well-posedness of the two-dimensional stochastic viscous nonlinear wave equations: Preliminary lemmas

 so that we have

 When $s > 0$, by Sobolev's inequality, the scaling condition \eqref{hom_cond}, and \eqref{hom1}, we obtain

 as desired. \end{proof}

-\begin{remark}\rm (i) Compared to the Strichartz estimates for the usual linear wave equations (\cite{GV,LS,KT,GKO}), the Strichartz estimates for the homogeneous linear viscous wave equation on $\T^d$ hold for a larger class of pairs $(q,r)$, which is due to the dissipative effects of the viscosity term.
+\begin{remark} \rm (i) Compared to the Strichartz estimates for the usual linear wave equations (\cite{GV,LS,KT,GKO}), the Strichartz estimates for the homogeneous linear viscous wave equation on $\T^d$ hold for a larger class of pairs $(q,r)$, thanks to the parabolic smoothing effect.

 \noi (ii) In \cite{KC1}, Kuan-\v{C}ani\'{c} proved the Strichartz estimates for the homogeneous linear viscous wave equation on $\R^d$.
 They used the method from Keel-Tao \cite{KT}, so that their result requires $(q,r)$ to be $\s$-admissible for some $\s > 0$, i.e. $(q,r,\s) \neq (2,\infty,1)$ and